harsh275204/cricket_scorecard/README.md

 The application employs **Dynamic DOM Manipulation** to display live updates (batter names, scorecards, win messages).
 The entire inning logic is housed within the central **`startInnings()` function** ("sole of the code").

----

-## 🚧 Challenges Faced

-* **State Management Complexity:** Ensuring consistency in saved states across different pages was a significant challenge, mitigated by meticulous testing.
-* **Modularization:** Creating different functions and classes and ensuring they worked together was quite challenging
-* **Input Validation:** Validating user inputs for match setup and checking for incomplete inputs was a necessary and challenging aspect of ensuring website reliability.